 Modern Slavery and Human Trafficking Statement

-Staffline recognises that modern slavery and human trafficking could be potential risks to our business.
+Staffline recognises that Modern Slavery and Human Trafficking could be potential risks to our business.
+We are proud of our experience that has grown through the journey since we first started our campaign to join with other likeminded businesses to help victims of trafficking in the UK.
 We are committed to working with all organisations that take the issue as seriously as we do and who share our goal to reduce and eliminate this threat in the UK.
 Integrity is one of our core values.
 We have strict policies and procedures in place to ensure the consistent monitoring of our workforce for the signs of human trafficking and labour exploitation.
-These checks are paramount to allowing us to investigate and identify exploitation at the earliest possible stage.
+These checks are not only paramount to allowing us to investigate and identify exploitation at the earliest possible stage, but are embedded into our policies and daily procedures throughout our business, both through our front line staff and centrally from the back office.

 Worker education begins at the induction stage, giving an insight into Modern Slavery.
 It explains why it is illegal in the UK and what the worker should do if they suspect it is happening to a colleague or they are a victim themselves.
-Every worker is shown the Stronger Together ‘Daniel and Weronika’ video and literature is available to all workers which includes contact details for the relevant authorities who can assist.
+We are a business partner with the Stronger Together initiative and show the Stronger Together ‘Daniel and Weronika’ video to all workers, and literature is available to all which includes contact details for the relevant authorities who can assist.

 During their employment, regular checks are conducted on workers’ welfare in the form of surveys, worker interviews and site audits.
-Every day, we conduct background checks on all workers’ details through our central IT system from our Nottingham Shared Services.
+Every day, we conduct background checks on all workers’ details through our central IT system from our Nottingham Head Office.

 We are totally committed to Compliance and Ethical Standards and strive to operate best practices at all times.
 Everyone in the Company is introduced to our company compliance standards and operating procedures at the start of their employment.
 Everyone is given the tools to identify the indicators of human trafficking and forced labour, and the reporting channels are very clear for any points of concern.
 As soon as an exploitation issue arises, it is urgently flagged to the appropriate authorities to investigate with the full co-operation of Staffline supporting throughout the case.